jacobkap/crimebythenumbers/docs/reading-writing-data.md

 In this lesson we'll load and save multiple files into R as examples of how R can handle data that is used in many different software programs.

 When loading data into R remember that your data must be in your current working directory or R won't be able to read it.
-For a refresher on working directories please see Section \@ref(working-directory).
+For a refresher on working directories please see Section \@ref(setting-the-working-directory).
 In these examples I have my data in a folder called "data" that is in my working directory, which is why I use "data/" when naming the file.
 You do not need to include "data/" when loading in data on your computer.

 ## Reading Data into R